-In the opinion of Edwards Angell Palmer & Dodge LLP, Bond Counsel to the State ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, compliance with certain covenants, interest on the 2010 Series A Bonds is excluded from gross income for federal income tax purposes under the Code.

-Interest on the 2010 Series A Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes and is not included in adjusted current earnings when calculating corporate alternative minimum taxable income.

-Other than as expressly stated herein, Bond Counsel expresses no opinion regarding any other federal tax consequences arising with respect to the ownership or disposition of, or the accrual or receipt of interest on, the 2010 Series A Bonds.
+In the opinion of Edwards Wildman Palmer LLP, Bond Counsel to the State ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, compliance with certain covenants, interest on the 2012 Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
+Bond Counsel is of the further opinion that interest on the 2012 Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Bond Counsel expresses no opinion regarding any other federal tax consequences arising with respect to the ownership or disposition of, or the accrual or receipt of interest on, the 2012 Bonds.

-The Code imposes various requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the 2010 Series A Bonds.
-Failure to comply with these requirements may result in interest on the 2010 Series A Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the 2010 Series A Bonds.
-The State has covenanted to comply with such requirements to ensure that interest on the 2010 Series A Bonds will not be included in federal gross income.
-The opinion of Bond Counsel assumes compliance with these covenants.
+The Code imposes various requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the 2012 Bonds.
+Failure to comply with these requirements may result in interest on the 2012 Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the 2012 Bonds.
+The State has covenanted to comply with such requirements to ensure that interest on the 2012 Bonds will not be included in federal gross income.
+The opinion of Bond Counsel assumes compliance with these requirements.

-Bond Counsel is also of the opinion that, under existing law, interest on the 2010 Series A Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-Bond Counsel has not opined as to the taxability of the 2010 Series A Bonds or the income therefrom under the laws of any state other than New Hampshire.
+Bond Counsel is also of the opinion that, under existing law, interest on the 2012 Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
+Bond Counsel expresses no opinion on any other New Hampshire tax consequences arising with respect to the 2012 Bonds.
+Bond Counsel has not opined as to the taxability of the 2012 Bonds or the income therefrom under the laws of any state other than New Hampshire.
 A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix C hereto.